Jimmy John’s The Turkey Tom Sub In A Tub

 Penn Station Turkey And Provolone Sub In A Tub

 It’s sub in a tub week here!
 Woo hoo!
 It’s one of my favorite weeks, too.
 Every once in a while I go on a salad-for-lunch kick.
 No big ole subs for me.
 Just nice, fresh loaded salads.
 Now, this ain’t necessarily one of them fru-fru fancy light healthy salads.
 A guy has gotta eat.
 Work is hard.
 I work up an appetite.
 That’s why I go big when I make my Penn Station Turkey and Provolone sub in a tub.
 Heavy on the turkey.
 Heavy on the provolone.
 And yes, even heavy on the tomato.
 It’s all good.
-Just add my favorite dressing and I’m happy guy!
+Just add my favorite dressing and I’m a happy guy!

 Penn Station Turkey And Provolone Sub In A Tub